 - What is your budget?
 Do you need to stretch your dollar or are you able to travel without worrying about expenses?

 - How much time to you have?
 One week, two weeks, unlimited?

-Vacation Options- Choosing a Travel Style
+Types of Travelling- Choosing a Travel Style

 Here is a list of some of the pros and cons of different types of travel.
 This list is by no means all-encompassing, but a mere starting point when it comes to choosing a vacation type that fits your travel style.